summoningshells/Melissae-Manager/README.md

 #### Key Features

 **Modular Service Support**: Configure Melissae to expose between 1 and 4 services simultaneously, allowing for flexible deployment scenarios tailored to your specific security needs.
 See [contributing](#contributing) if you're interested in developing new modules.

+**Multi-Instance Deployment**: Scale your honeypot infrastructure across multiple locations with the optional Multi-Instance mode.
+Deploy agents that report to a central server for coordinated threat intelligence and unified dashboard views.

 **Centralized Management Dashboard**: Monitor and manage your honeypot through a web-based dashboard, which offers:
 - **Statistical Analysis**: Visualize attack patterns, trends, and frequency.
 - **Advanced Log Search**: Utilize the Melissae Query Language (MQL), a simple query language (that will be developed more in the future), to perform searches within the captured logs.
 - **Data Export**: Export logs or Indicators of Compromise (IOCs) in JSON format, filtered according to specific criteria such as time, service type, or threat verdict.
 - **Threat Scoring**: Assess attacker danger levels with a built-in scoring system, categorizing threats by severity.
 This helps prioritize responses and allocate resources effectively.
+- **Multi-Instance Overview**: When configured as a server, view aggregated statistics and activity across all connected honeypot instances.

 ---